 If you wish to write-in a candidate, write the full name of the candidate in the lines provided.
 Then fill in the oval next to your write-in candidate’s name.

 For Primary Elections, vote for candidates in only one party.
 You may NOT split your ticket.
 This is NOT true in General Elections.
-You may vote for any political party/parties you chose.
-In other words, you may crossover your vote.
+You may vote for any political party or parties you wish.

 To ensure privacy, put your ballot back in its secrecy sleeve.

-If the voting device beeps, look in the LED window.
+If the voting device beeps, look at the screen.
 It advises what problem was encountered with your ballot.
 Election Workers are available to assist you in solving the problem.

 You might be asked if you want to complete a new ballot.
 You may choose to accept the ballot as is, but your vote in the race with the problem will not be counted.
 If you voted in the Primary Election for candidates in different parties, the entire candidate section of your ballot will not be counted.

 If your ballot is rejected and you want to vote again, you will be provided with a new ballot.
-The “spoiled” ballots are retained in a special envelope during the day.
-At the close of the polls, the envelope is sealed and then retained according to the State retention schedule.
+The “spoiled” ballots are retained in a special envelope.

-If you have ANY questions, please DO NOT hesitate to ask one of the Election Workers.
-They are there only to help you vote.
+If you have any questions, please ask one of the Election Workers.
+They are there to help you vote.
 They are not permitted to advise you on who or what to vote for, they are only permitted to advise you on the mechanics of how to cast your vote.

 What are Voter Assist Terminals?